What is Invoice Finance?

 The process for setting up invoice finance is fairly simple.
 As your business won’t be taking on any debt, approval should be quicker than a standard loan application, and will often require less-exhaustive documentation.
 You’ll need to complete a simple application form and supply supporting documents.

-Here’s what you may need to provide to a lender when applying for invoice finance:
+Here’s what you may need to provide to a lender when applying:

 - Proof of identity